-Language Zen is a new web application with much faster outcomes than Rosetta Stone and Duolingo.
+Language Zen is an app for iOS, Android and web with much faster outcomes than Rosetta Stone and Duolingo.
 It was built on the principle that other programs haven’t even scratched the surface of what computers can do to help teach a new language.

 Every member of Language Zen's team learned new languages independently and we were frustrated by what they experienced with other programs.
 We spoke with Language Zen’s co-founder and CEO, Micah Greenberg: “The fundamental problem with older programs is that they put every learner on the same static, linear curriculum.
 But in real life, learners know very different things and learn in very different ways.
 Past programs treated every user the same and created, boring inefficient courses.
 We knew we could use computers to do so much more: to act like personal tutors with perfect memories.”

 Language Zen builds a personal experience for every user.
 It incorporates your existing vocabulary and detects the specific words, phrases, and grammatical concepts you’re having trouble with.

 Two learners can have vastly different experiences based on their prior knowledge and personal retention patterns.
 It helps ensure learners are always challenged but never overwhelmed.